jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 > **Kam bug:** the application name is matching the git repo name, and there will be an issue while creating binding with the limit of the number of characters. kam bootstrap needs a --service-name argument.

-This will create a gitops project, pushed to github.com as private repo.
-The repo includes two main folders and a `pipelines.yaml` describing your first application, and configuration for a complete CI pipeline and deployments from Argo CD
+This will create a GitOps project, push to github.com as private repo.
+The repo includes two main folders and a `pipelines.yaml` describing your first application, and the configuration for a complete CI pipeline and deployments from Argo CD.

 At the same level of the folder hierarchy, there is a secrets folder to keep secrets to do not commit to Git.
-See [secrets section below](#secrets)
+See [secrets section below](#secrets).

 ### What is inside